fkarg/fkarg.github.io/staged/longtermplans.md

 This improves not only retention (continuing to use it for a longer time), but also effectiveness in achieving your goals.
 Since, every time you look in your execution system to do something else, you inadvertently see what the next actions for your goals are as well.
-And maybe you can combine them in an easy way!
+And maybe you can combine them easily!

 There are multiple execution systems out there, each working for some people and not for others.
 A pretty common one is [GTD][gtd-book], short for 'Getting